Nuclear energy policy: Energy security

 For some countries, nuclear power affords energy independence.
 In the words of the French, "We have no coal, we have no oil, we have no gas, we have no choice."
 Japan—similarly lacking in indigenous natural resources for power supply—relied on nuclear power for 1/3 of its energy mix prior to the Fukushima nuclear disaster; since March 2011, Japan has sought to offset the loss of nuclear power with increased reliance on imported liquefied natural gas, which has led to the country's first trade deficits in decades.
 Therefore, the discussion of a future for nuclear energy is intertwined with a discussion of energy security and the use of energy mix, including renewable energy development.

 Nuclear power has been relatively unaffected by embargoes, and uranium is mined in "reliable" countries, including Australia and Canada.

-Many commentators have criticized Germany's Energiewende policy to shut down its world-class nuclear fleet after the Fukushima disaster and rely instead on renewable energy sources, which in the interim has made them heavily dependent on Russian gas.
-Responding to Russia's attempt to exploit this dependency by shutting off natural gas supplies, Germany is ramping up coal production, while maintaining two nuclear plants in reserve.
+Many commentators have criticized Germany's Energiewende policy, which involved shutting down its nuclear power plants after the Fukushima disaster and relying instead on renewable energy sources.
+This transition made the country heavily dependent on Russian gas.
+In response to Russia's decision to cut gas supplies, Germany has increased coal production while keeping two nuclear plants on standby.